Code-First is a development approach in Entity Framework where data models are defined using C# classes.

 The data model

 We have seen how to create the model, relationships, and operations in the rest of the course.
-So I won’t dwell too much here.
+So I won’t dwell on it too much here.

-But, as a summary, let’s assume we have a model like this
+But, as a summary, suppose we have a model like this:

-Entities are C# classes that represent the tables in the database.
+Entities are C# classes that represent the database tables.
 Each property of the class represents a column in the table.

 For example, if we want to create a Products table, we define the following class: